-Note: to date, the studies showing a decreased ability to convert beta-carotene to Vitamin A for these SNPs have only been performed in women, the evidence is inconclusive as to men.
-(R)
+Note: to date, the studies showing a decreased ability to convert beta-carotene to Vitamin A for these SNPs have only been performed in women, the evidence is inconclusive as to men.7

 For those with genotypes associated with a reduced ability to gain vitamin A from plant sources, a vegan diet could present some nutritional challenges, because some studies show that vitamin A supplementation isn’t a great solution either.

-We’ve established there are genetic variants of the BCO1 gene that put women at a disadvantage in accessing Vitamin A from plants.
+We’ve established there are genetic variants of the BCO1 gene that put women (and possibly some men) at a disadvantage in accessing Vitamin A from plants.
 Perhaps this is why some Vegans turn orange on a high beta-carotene diet?
 They’re simply not converting beta-carotene to retinol effectively, and it starts to pool in their bodies.